wormhole-foundation/wormhole/docs/operations.md

 - **Binance Smart Chain**: Same requirements as Ethereum.
 Note that BSC has higher throughput than Ethereum and roughly requires twice as many compute resources.

-Do NOT use third-party RPC service providers for any of the chains!
+**Do NOT use third-party RPC service providers** for any of the chains!
 You'd fully trust them, and they could lie to you on whether an event has actually been observed.
 The whole point of Wormhole is not to rely on centralized nodes!

+We strongly recommend running your own full nodes for both testnet and mainnet (where applicable) so you can test changes for your mainnet full nodes and gain operational experience.

 ### Ethereum node requirements

 In order to observe events on the Ethereum chain, you need access to an Ethereum RPC endpoint.
-We use geth, but for the sake of diversity, you may want to run something that isn't geth.
+The most common choice is geth, but for the sake of diversity, you may want to run something that isn't geth.

 With RPC providers such as Alchemy, Infura, etc. you trust those operators to provide you with untampered chain data and have no way of verifying correctness.
 Therefore, Wormhole requires either an Ethereum full-node or a light-client.
 The